reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/assets/c8y_inventory_assets_list.md

 ```
 $ c8y inventory assets list --id 12345
 Get a list of the child devices of an existing device

+$ c8y devices list | c8y inventory assets list
+Get a list of the child devices using pipeline

 ```